+The draft Research Plan cites short-lived climate pollutants, such as black carbon, as an important area where research is still needed.
 Black carbon emissions from diesel vehicles can be significantly reduced through emission control technology that is already commercially available.
 High efficiency diesel particulate filters on new and existing diesel engines provide nearly 99.9% reductions of carbon emissions.
 As has been shown in the heavy-duty highway sector, DPFs are extremely efficient at reducing particulate emissions over a wide range of particle sizes, including reducing emissions of the smallest, ultrafine particles emitted by a diesel engine.
-MECA commends ARB for its efforts in reducing diesel particulate matter through its various in-use diesel regulations that require retrofit of these in-use diesel engines with advanced technologies, such as DPFs.
-MECA believes that significant opportunity exists to reduce PM emissions from heavy-duty in-use diesel engines.
+MECA commends ARB for its efforts in reducing diesel particulate matter through its various in-use diesel regulations that include retrofit compliance options of these in-use diesel engines with advanced technologies, such as DPFs.

 In the highway, heavy-duty sector, DPF-equipped engines are routinely being certified at PM emissions levels that are 90% or more below the 0.01 g/bhp-hr 2010 EPA PM heavy-duty highway diesel engine standard.
 The "bonus" PM reductions provided by DPFs in the highway sector provide significantly more public health benefits than estimated by EPA in their final 2007-2010 heavy-duty highway regulation.
 In addition to "bonus" public health benefits afforded by DPFs, DPFs have also provided important co-benefits on climate change due to the large reductions in black carbon emissions that result from the use of high efficiency DPFs (an ARB funded study highlighting the significant impact of reducing black carbon emissions from diesel engines on climate change was released in June 2013).
-These same opportunities for increased protection of public health and reduced climate change impacts are lost on EPA Tier 4 final off-road diesel engines that are not certified with DPFs.
-In some cases, OEMs may choose to remove DPFs that were certified with engines for Tier 4 interim compliance in certifying the Tier 4 final configuration.
-MECA encourages ARB to characterize the regulated and unregulated exhaust emissions of similar Tier 4 final nonroad diesel engines certified with and without DPFs to more completely understand the impacts of these alternative compliance pathways on public health and climate change.
-A Tier 5 off-road diesel engine regulation that forces the use of best available PM controls would provide additional public health and climate change benefits associated with further reductions in black carbon emissions from this sector.
+The addition of a more effective heavy-duty inspection and maintenance program in California is needed to ensure that DPF-equipped trucks and buses continue to deliver significant reductions in black carbon emissions over the long operating lives of these vehicles.